Canon G12 vs Ricoh WG-60

 It is notable that the G12 has a hotshoe, while the WG-60 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The WG-60 is a recent model that features in the current product line-up of Ricoh.
-In contrast, the G12 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G12 was succeeded by the Canon G15.
+Both the G12 and the WG-60 have been discontinued, but can regularly be found used on ebay.
+The G12 was replaced by the Canon G15, while the WG-60 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what is the bottom line?
 Is the Canon G12 better than the Ricoh WG-60 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.